search and visit

 Below is a list of some of the things you should consider in advance:

-Do have the money for moving and move in expenses, such as any fees related to transfers of utilities, furniture you may need to purchase, new appliances, paint, drapes, etc.?
 Contact a mover to determine how much this expense will be.
 Move in expenses can also be costly, how much have you budgeted for this?
+Will you need to purchase furniture, appliances, do any repairs or renovations?
 If this will have to come out of your savings, it may impact how much of a deposit you can put down and ultimately what kind of loan you are able to get.

 Once you have considered all of these things you will be able to narrow down your search and only look at homes that will work for you.
 When you find something, it will just be a matter of completing the paperwork and negotiating the price.
 I have worked with individuals who have looked at many homes and when they finally found a home they loved, decided for one reason or another (usually one of the things listed above) it wasn’t going to work for them.
 They wasted a lot of time and energy and the result was not a new home, but disappointment and frustration.
 This situation can be avoided by being clear about what you want and need before you start to look.